StrangeBeeCorp/docs/docs/resources/security.md

 This approach ensures that passwords remain protected against brute-force attacks even if the database is compromised.

+## Software supply chain transparency

+TheHive provides [SBOM](https://github.com/resources/articles/what-is-an-sbom-software-bill-of-materials){target=_blank} files for its published packages.
+These files describe the third-party components and dependencies included in the backend and frontend of each TheHive build and are provided for transparency and audit purposes.
+They don't affect the runtime behavior of TheHive.

+SBOM files are intended to support:

+* Security audits
+* Vulnerability management processes
+* Compliance and regulatory requirements

+For details on retrieving SBOM files, see [TheHive Package Repository](../thehive/installation/thehive-packages.md).

 <h2>Next steps</h2>

 * [Install TheHive on Linux Systems](../thehive/installation/installation-guide-linux-standalone-server.md)